Simulation of crumpled sheets via alternating quasistatic and dynamic representations: Methods

 \section{Methods}

 We consider a mass-spring model of thin sheets by discretizing a two-dimensional surface into a triangular mesh of $n$ discrete masses (nodes) joined to their neighbors by springs.
-The general equations of motion for a node $i$ of mass $m$ are given by

-with ${x}_i$ the three-dimensional position and ${v}_i$ the three-dimensional velocity degrees of freedom.
-The net force ${F}_i$ is proportional to the sum of gradients of in-plane stretching and out-of-plane bending energies $E_s$ and $E_b$, respectively, as well as isotropic and internal dissipative forces ${F}^{\text{iso}}_d$ and ${F}^{\text{int}}_d$, respectively, contact forces ${F}_c$ due to self-avoidance, and possibly applied external forces ${F}_a$:
+The general equations of motion for a node $i$ of mass $m$ are given by \begin{linenomath} \end{linenomath} with ${x}_i$ the three-dimensional position and ${v}_i$ the three-dimensional velocity degrees of freedom.
+The net force ${F}_i$ is proportional to the sum of gradients of in-plane stretching and out-of-plane bending energies $E_s$ and $E_b$, respectively, as well as isotropic drag ${F}^{\text{iso}}_d$ proportional to node velocity, internal damping ${F}^{\text{int}}_d$ modeled as a dashpot in parallel with each spring, contact forces ${F}_c$ due to self-avoidance, and possibly applied external forces ${F}_a$:

-In the notation above, $N_i$ denotes the set of neighbors of node $i$, and $T$ the set of all triangles in the mesh, with triangle unit normal vectors denoted by $\hat{n}_{ijk}$.
-In this section, we review the relevant theoretical background for the discrete formulation of these forces.
+In the notation above, $N_i$ denotes the set of nodes joined by springs to node $i$, $T$ the set of all triangles in the mesh, with triangle unit normal vectors $\hat{n}_{ijk}$, and $C_i$ the set of all nodes experiencing a pairwise contact force with node $i$.
+We follow the convention of Tamstorf \textit{et al.} such that the gradient of a scalar produces a row vector~\cite{tamstorf2013discrete}.
+In addition, throughout this work, the circumflex symbol is used to denote a vector of unit length; i.e. $\hat{u} = u/\|u\|$.
+In this section, we outline the discrete formulation of the forces in our model.